-The front panel of UPS, consisting of a high resolution TFT screen together with 5 function keys, allows the complete monitoring of the UPS status including all measurements related to UPS operation.
+The front panel of UPS, consisting of a 4.3" TFT, plus 5 function keys, allows the complete monitoring of the UPS status.
 The mimic flow diagram helps to comprehend the operating status of the UPS.
-By using the function keys the operator can move on menus and change some parameters.
-Touch-screen operation is also possible.
+By using the function keys operator can moves on menus and change some parameters.